High-Risk Merchant Accounts: What They Are and How to Find One

 Even with all these negatives, some merchants prefer—or at least are willing to accept—a high-risk merchant account.
 Many high-risk businesses and industries represent significant earning opportunities if the merchant is willing to chance the higher rates and profit withholdings.

 And there's another appealing element of high-risk accounts: limited chargeback penalties.
 Providers are less likely to close a high-risk account because of excessive chargebacks, since excessive chargebacks is how many merchants wound up with a high-risk merchant account in the first place.

 Of course, that doesn’t mean you should neglect chargeback management: chargebacks might not threaten your merchant account, but they do cause needless profit losses.
 Every type of merchant can benefit from strategic chargeback management.

 Chargebacks Shouldn’t be the Determining Factor

-Let Chargebacks911® help.
-We enable all ecommerce merchants to increase profitability:
+But chargebacks are preventable, and we can help.
+Chargebacks911® enables all ecommerce merchants to increase profitability:

 Contact us today.
 We’ll conduct a free, no-obligation chargeback analysis that shows exactly how much ROI you can expect.